 The film business is characterized by economic interests, precarious working conditions and discrimination.
 Even before the #MeToo debate, a survey "GENDER UND FILM" conducted among filmmakers in 2016 identified discrimination based on gender as a central problem in Germany.
 Since then the debate has become more urgent: Initiatives such as ProQuote Film, but also self-organisations of groups with experience of racism as well as representatives of people with disabilities/impairment criticise the marginalisation of women, people with disabilities, from LGBTIQ* communities, people with experience of racism, with disadvantaged social status as well as from the Eastern states in the film business.

 Who is represented?
 Who is missing?
 How common are which forms of discrimination?
-For the first time, more than 30,000 filmmakers in the German-speaking countries (Germany, Austria and Switzerland) will be surveyed about their perspectives and experiences regarding equal opportunities, diversity and discrimination.
-The online survey is based on the expertise and diverse experiences of the filmmakers.
-There are therefore questions about the working climate, the professional situation in front of and behind the camera, questions about their assessment of measures to promote equality, inclusion and the consideration of age.
-In addition, the interviewees are invited to comment on any experiences of discrimination they may have along all the diversity and discrimination dimensions of the General Equality Act (AGG) - i.e. with regard to gender, ethnic origin/racial discrimination, age, disability, sexual identity, religion or belief - and additionally with regard to social status and West German/East German socialisation.
+For the first time, more than 30,000 filmmakers in the German-speaking countries (Germany, Austria and Switzerland) were surveyed about their perspectives and experiences regarding equal opportunities, diversity and discrimination.
+The online survey was based on the expertise and diverse experiences of the filmmakers.
+There were therefore questions about the working climate, the professional situation in front of and behind the camera, questions about their assessment of measures to promote equality, inclusion and the consideration of age.
+In addition, the interviewees were invited to comment on any experiences of discrimination they may have along all the diversity and discrimination dimensions of the General Equality Act (AGG) - i.e. with regard to gender, ethnic origin/racial discrimination, age, disability, sexual identity, religion or belief - and additionally with regard to social status and West German/East German socialisation.

-The survey is carried out by Citizens For Europe gUG (CFE) among users of CrewUnited, conceived together with the initiators of Vielfalt im Film and supported by the Federal Antidiscrimination Agency.
-Our Vielfalt entscheidet-team is scientifically entrusted with the survey.
+The survey was carried out by Citizens For Europe gUG (CFE) among users of CrewUnited, conceived together with the initiators of Vielfalt im Film and supported by the Federal Antidiscrimination Agency.
+Our Vielfalt entscheidet-team was scientifically entrusted with the survey.

-On the basis of the results, suitable and targeted measures for inclusion, for improving equal opportunities and the working climate will be proposed.
-The recommendations will be made available to policy makers and key players in the film industry so that they can use the expertise and insights gained from the day-to-day work of filmmakers as a resource for strategic decisions to reduce discrimination and promote a fair and appreciative working climate.
+On the basis of the results, suitable and targeted measures for inclusion, for improving equal opportunities and the working climate have been proposed.
+The recommendations are made available to policy makers and key players in the film industry so that they can use the expertise and insights gained from the day-to-day work of filmmakers as a resource for strategic decisions to reduce discrimination and promote a fair and appreciative working climate.